A Compassionate Team Helping You Create Unique Estate Planning Solutions

-With more than three decades of experience helping people throughout Montana, California, and North Dakota, we know there are few things more personal than sitting down to discuss how you want to divide your estate, or figuring out how to carry out a deceased loved one’s wishes.
-You want a lawyer who understands the law, of course, but you also want one who will take the time to get to know you and your unique concerns, and who understands how important these issues are to you and your family.
+With more than three decades of experience helping people throughout Montana, California and North Dakota, we know there are few things more personal than sitting down to discuss how you want to divide your estate or figuring out how to carry out a deceased loved one’s wishes.
+You want an estate planning lawyer who understands the law, of course, but you also want one who will take the time to get to know you and your unique concerns, and who understands how important these issues are to you and your family.

 If you are seeking a lawyer who values one-on-one client interaction as much as providing sound legal advice, we encourage you to contact our firm to arrange a private consultation.

 Personalized Help For Your Estate Plan

 Your life has been filled with a unique set of successes and challenges.
 You deserve an estate plan that is tailored to your financial situation and particular planning goals.

 We take the time to listen to what is important to our clients – how they want to distribute their assets, what worries them about the future and the loved ones and charitable causes they want to help financially in the future.
 Once we know what matters to our clients, we can recommend the proper set of estate planning tools to meet their goals.
 These frequently include: